-The BiphasixTM Topical Formulation System is a platform technology which the Company acquired and further developed for microencapsulating therapeutic compounds in multilayered, lipid-based microvesicles.
+The Biphasix[TM] Topical Formulation System is a platform technology which the Company acquired and further developed for microencapsulating therapeutic compounds in multilayered, lipid-based microvesicles.
 These microvesicles have complex structures that include a variety of compartments into which drug molecules can be integrated.
 The principal application of the technology is in the preparation of topical dosage forms for the dermal (into the skin) or mucosal (into the mucosal tissues) delivery of large molecular weight drug compounds.

 The Company's issued patents relating to Biphasix[TM] technology have expiration dates ranging from 2017 through 2020 in the United States.
-Without patent protection, Biphasix[TM] could be genericized by others interested in copying the technology for other uses which could further limit the Company's ability to advance the Topical Interferon Alpha-2b program and/or other prospective Biphasix[TM] initiatives, and fuel divestiture of any assets associated with the Biphasix[TM] technology.
+Without patent protection, Biphasix[TM] could be genericized by others interested in copying the technology for other uses which could further limit the Company's ability to advance the Topical Interferon Alpha-2b program and/or other prospective Biphasix[TM] initiatives.